GuillaumeOz/CPP_Module/README.md

 # CPP_Module
-These C++ modules are made to help understand the specifics of C++ versus C. It's time to dive into object oriented programming !
+These C++ modules are made to help understand the specifics of C++ versus C.